 In connection with the sale of 280 Park Avenue, we entered into a master lease agreement with the buyer at closing.
 Under the master lease agreement, we guaranteed that the buyer will receive at least a minimum amount of base rent from approximately 74,340 square feet of space during the ten-year period following the expiration of the leases for this space.
 The leases for this space expired at various times between June 2006 and October 2007.
 The aggregate amount of base rent we have guaranteed over the entire period from 2006 to 2017 is approximately \$67.3 million.
 Our guarantee obligations, which are in the form of base rent payments to the buyer, will be reduced by the amount of base rent payable, whether or not actually paid, under qualifying leases for this space that we obtain from prospective tenants.
 We will remain responsible for any free rent periods.
 The buyer will bear all customary leasing costs for this space, including tenant improvements and leasing commissions.
-Our remaining master lease obligation as of March 31, 2008 is approximately \$2.3 million which is reflected in the Consolidated Balance Sheet as other liabilities.
+Our remaining master lease obligation as of June 30, 2008 is approximately \$1.8 million which is included in Other Liabilities within our Consolidated Balance Sheet.

 Under the purchase and sale agreement for 280 Park Avenue, we also agreed to provide to the buyer fixed monthly revenue support from the closing date until December 31, 2008.
 The aggregate amount of the revenue support payments is approximately \$22.5 million and has been recorded as a purchase price adjustment and included in Other Liabilities within our Consolidated Balance Sheets.
-As of March 31, 2008, the remaining revenue support obligation totaled approximately \$4.6 million.
+As of June 30, 2008, the remaining revenue support obligation totaled approximately \$3.1 million.

 On May 31, 2007 and June 15, 2007, we paid an aggregate of \$25.0 million in connection with the agreement entered into in May 2006 to redeem the outside members' equity interest in the limited liability company that owns Citigroup Center.
-The remaining unpaid redemption price, which is to be paid on May 31, 2008 is reflected at its fair value in Other Liabilities in our Consolidated Balance Sheet and totaled \$24.8 million at March 31, 2008.
+The remaining unpaid redemption price, which was to be paid on May 31, 2008 and has been extended to August 31, 2008 and is reflected in Other Liabilities in our Consolidated Balance Sheets and totaled \$25.0 million at 1,002,008